au-ts/sddf/examples/serial_two_client/README.md

 * Additionally, manually setting the baud rate is not supported.

 * Example implementations using the client for printing/getchar is presented in the serial_server.

+* Line Mode or Raw mode can be specified in the driver in the serial configure function call.
+Basic line mode supports buffering, and deleting for line editing.
+Raw mode gives characters as they are inputted straight to the mux.

+* Echo mode can also be specified in the serial configure function call.